Handling IPN (Instant Payment Notification)

 case 'transfer':

-// Standard payment - update the order status to "paid"
+// Standard payment - mark the order as paid

 markOrderAsPaid($transactionId, $amount);